 Extracting all the midrange magic from a legendary album and Desert Island Disc like this should be the goal of every right-thinking audiophile.
 Who cares what’s on the TAS Super Disc List?
-I want to play the music that I love, not because it sounds good, but because I love it.
-And if the only way to find good sounding clean copies of typically poorly-mastered, beat-to-death records like this is to go through a big pile of them, well then, I guess that’s what we will have to do.
+We want to play the music that we love, not because it sounds good, but because we love it.
+And if the only way to find good sounding clean copies of typically poorly-mastered, beat-to-death records like this is to go through a big pile of them, well then, that’s what we will have to do.

 It takes us years to find enough good clean copies to shoot out.
 You folks who don’t live in big cities with lots of used record stores are really out of luck when it comes to albums like these.
-I must look at twenty for every one I buy.
+We must look at twenty for every one we buy.

 - Energy for starters.
 What could be more important than the life of the music?